react-static/react-static/packages/react-static-plugin-stylus/README.md

 export default {
   plugins: [
     [
-      "react-static-plugin-less",
+      "react-static-plugin-stylus",
       {
-        includePaths: ["..."] // always includes `src/`
+        cssLoaderOptions: {}, // options for the css-loader, like modules
-        // other options for the less-loader
+        // other options for the stylus-loader
       }
     ]
   ]